-Queensland Health has legislation which outlines what a dangerous drug safe is made from and how the cabinet locks along with how it is to be anchored.
-These rules are enforced by Qld Health and they have inspectors whose job it is to ensure these dangerous drugs are in fact being stored as per the rules.
-Many of the drug cabinets (also known as drug cabinets or dangerous drug safes) I have seen in Brisbane don’t comply mainly because they don’t have the correct key lock and tongue protector.
+Queensland Health has legislation which outlines what a dangerous drug safe is made from and how it locks.
+They also stipulate how it is to be anchored to the floor.
+These rules are enforced by Qld Health.
+They have a team of inspectors whose job it is to ensure these dangerous drugs are in fact being stored.
+Many of the drug cabinets (also known as drug cabinets or dangerous drug safes) I have seen in Brisbane don’t comply.
+This is mainly because they don’t have the correct key lock and tongue protector.

-Another problem that arisen is the way dangerous drug cabinets MUST be secured to a wall or floor to satisfy the Health Dept, when the legislation was written they didn’t envisage that most chemists would have plasterboard walls and be in shopping centres.
-The legislation does specify about solid walls and walls with solid studs but alas there is no mention of what to do when the walls are plasterboard and so the cabinet must be mounted to a concrete floor.
+Another problem that arisen is the way dangerous drug cabinets MUST be secured to a wall or floor.
+The drug safe must be anchored so as to satisfy the Health Dept. When the legislation was written they didn’t envisage current building methods.
+And that most chemists would have plasterboard walls and be in shopping centres.
+The legislation does specify about solid walls and walls with solid studs.
+However there is no mention of what to do when the walls are plasterboard.
+And so the cabinet must be mounted to a concrete floor.